MockVerse

 - Insights: skill snapshot, trend chart, and interview history.

-- AI Coach: resume-aware interview preparation Q&A.
+- AI Coach: text-based, resume-aware preparation Q&A.

 - Profile: account settings, voice, resumes, feedback, referrals, and subscription status.